Asset Publisher

 Learn more about the Rule of Law Programme Middle East and North Africa

 The rule of law in the Western sense is not anchored in sub-Saharan Africa and has therefore not yet become an integral part of the political culture.
-However, the Rule of Law Programme Sub-Saharan Africa (with two locations in Nairobi and Dakar) tries to support and promote political, adiministrative, civil society and judicial actors who are concerned about the rule of law.
+However, the Rule of Law Programme Sub-Saharan Africa (with headquarters in Nairobi, Kenya and a liaison office in Dakar, Senegal) tries to support and promote political, adiministrative, civil society and judicial actors who are concerned about the rule of law.

 Learn more about the Rule of Law Programme Sub-Saharan Africa